Skip to content

 7. Verblio

-Formerly known as Blogmutt, Verblio is a content writing site where you can write content like e-books, newsletters, and blog posts.
+Formerly known as Blogmutt, Verblio is a content writing platform where you can create e-books, newsletters, and blog posts.

 8. WriterAccess

-- Pay Rate: 2 cents to $2/word or by the hour
+• Pay Rate: 2 cents to $2 per word or by the hour

-As a writer for Express Writers, you’ll be writing marketing copy, social media posts, press releases, product descriptions, and more.
-(It also has editor positions.)
+As a writer for Express Writers, you’ll handle tasks such as writing marketing copy, social media posts, press releases, and product descriptions.
+Editor positions are also available.

 10. The HOTH

-The HOTH specializes in marketing content and hires writers from time to time.
+The HOTH specializes in marketing content and hires writers periodically.

 11. Scripted